iCliniq Logo

 Welcome back to icliniq.com.

-I hope you are doing better today.
-No, pathological pressure gradient means there is no trivial or mild pulmonary stenosis.
-As you can see, the technician recorded trivial in the case of tricuspid and mitral.
-If they find mild they will record it as mild, likewise trivial.
-Your IVSD is normal.
-We consider till 1.1 cm to be normal.
+I hope you are feeling better today.
+No, a pathological pressure gradient indicates that there is neither trivial nor mild pulmonary stenosis.
+As you can see, the technician recorded "trivial" for the tricuspid and mitral valves.
+If they had found mild stenosis, it would have been recorded as such.
+Your interventricular septal diameter (IVSD) is normal; we consider values up to 1.1 cm to be within the normal range.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!